icipe-official/vectoratlas-software-code/docs/demos/phase1/sprint0/3-api.md

 ## Demo
 1. Check out the `feature/demo/18-08-andrew` branch
 1. Navigate to the Docker folder, and run `docker-compose up` (do this before the demo)
 1. 3 - Show the API in the docker compose logs.
-Navigate to `localhost:1234/api/config/version` to show the api working
+Navigate to `localhost:1234/api/config/featureFlags` to show the api working
 1. 17 - Show the db in the docker compose logs.
 Show the `Starting a local development environment` section of `03-setting-up-a-development-env.md` in the SMG
 1. 18 - Navigate to `localhost:1234/api/graphql`.
-Run the query
+Run the query `{allGeoData {id, location, prevalence, species}}`